0xErebos/apple-pay-prank/README.md

   - A payment chime (you need to provide your own sound file: `apple-pay.mp3`)
   - A fake payment message with a dollar amount and sender email

-Looks best when opened on a smartphone or tablet — great for messing with friends (responsibly!).
+Looks best when opened on a smartphone or tablet and is great for messing with friends (responsibly!).

 ---